Trump brings chaos back to Washington by attempting to kill bipartisan budget deal with Musk's help

 Trump brings chaos back to Washington by attempting to kill bipartisan budget deal with Musk’s help

-Trump’s joint statement with Vice President-elect JD Vance, which stopped the bill in its tracks, punctuated a daylong torrent of social media posts by Musk attacking the budget legislation as full of excessive spending.
+Trump’s joint statement with Vice President-elect JD Vance, which stopped the bill in its tracks, punctuated a daylong torrent of social media posts by Musk attacking the legislation for what he described as excessive spending.

-“Kill the Bill!”
+“Stop the steal of your tax dollars!”
 Musk wrote on his social media platform X as he dangled primary challenges against anyone who voted for the budget deal, a threat Trump later echoed in a post of his own.

-The episode showcased the growing political influence of Musk, whom Trump has selected alongside entrepreneur Vivek Ramaswamy to spearhead the Department of Government Efficiency, a nongovernmental task force formed to find ways to fire federal workers, cut programs and slash federal regulations.
-Musk, the world’s richest man, spent around $200 million to support Trump’s candidacy this year.
+The episode showcased the growing political influence of Musk, whom Trump has selected alongside entrepreneur Vivek Ramaswamy to spearhead the Department of Government Efficiency, a nongovernmental task force formed to find ways to fire federal workers, cut programs and reduce regulations.

+Rep. Andy Barr, a Republican from Kentucky, said his office was flooded with calls from constituents on Wednesday.

+“My phone was ringing off the hook,” he said.
+“The people who elected us are listening to Elon Musk.”

+Leading the charge to sink the budget was only the latest example of how Musk is amassing unparalleled power for a private citizen.
+In addition to turning the social media platform formerly known as Twitter into his personal megaphone, Musk is the richest person in the world, a close adviser to the incoming president and the owner of companies that produce electric vehicles and space rockets.

+“He’s now calling the shots,” Rep. Brendan Boyle, a Democrat from Pennsylvania, said on X.

-In his statement with Vance, Trump criticized the bill and advocated for extending the debt ceiling with President Joe Biden in office.
+In his statement with Vance, Trump said Republicans should restart negotiations over the legislation, arguing that “anything else is a betrayal of our country.”
+He also called for including an extension of the debt ceiling while President Joe Biden is in office.

 Trump’s opposition to what was considered must-pass legislation reinjected a sense of chaos and political brinkmanship that was reminiscent of his first term in office.
 It was a dramatic turn of events for House Speaker Mike Johnson, who negotiated the bill and has been undermined by Trump as he faces reelection for his post in just a couple of weeks.
 Republicans have a slim majority, raising the possibility of a replay of leadership disputes that paralyzed the House a year ago.